 This product is sent with the condition that you are responsible for its safe storage, handling, use and disposal.
 ATCC® and the U.S. Government are not liable for any damages or injuries arising from receipt and/or use of this product.
-While reasonable effort is made to ensure authenticity and reliability of materials on deposit, the U.S.

-BEI Resources www.beiresources.org
+While reasonable effort is made to ensure authenticity and reliability of materials on deposit, the U.S. Government, ATCC®, their suppliers and contributors to BEI Resources are not liable for www.beiresources.org